suyashsingh6492/spring-boot-kafka/kafka-command.md

 ```
   - type **exit** to exit from kafka container

-- Produce Messages to the topic.
+- Produce and Consume Messages to the topic from console producer and console consumer.
   -  Open a new terminal, Logged into the container and then launch a console producer and produce Messages to the topic named test-topic.
   -  ```
      docker exec --interactive --tty kafka_demo  \